rkever2/storybook-addon-codepen-launcher/README.md

 ### Story Settings

-Although not neccessary, you can modify any of the codenpenLauncher settings at a story level.
+Although not neccessary, you can modify any of the codepenLauncher settings at a story level.

 ```javascript
 import React from "react";